 Adipose fat stem cells are extremely beneficial to connective tissue injuries because both adipose fat tissue and connective tissue develop out of mesenchymal stem cells.
 Mesenchymal stem cells also develop into bone, blood vessels, and even into dental pulp.

 One physician using SVF therapy to treat Achilles tendon and other connective and soft tissue injuries is Dr. Bill Johnson, M.D.
 Johnson’s stem cell therapy clinic in Dallas and Fort Worth, Texas, harvests adipose stem cells, or ASCs, from the patient using liposuction.
 “Stem cells have the unique ability to become other cells, so stem cells taken from adipose fat turn into other types of tissue,” explains Johnson.
 “Stem cells also have the ability to replicate themselves infinitely,” says Johnson.
 This replication is extremely beneficial for tendon injuries because new cells are made at the site of injury, helping to heal it from the inside out.

 Stem cell therapy treatments that use the patient’s own cells eliminate the risk of rejection or reaction.
 Stem cell therapy also works quickly, bringing the patient relief.
 Most patients experience relief in just one to two days after treatment.
 Many patients experience a pain reduction, too, as a result of the anti-inflammatory benefits of stem cells.
 This anti-inflammatory effect lasts for two to three months, on average.
 As a result of SVF therapy, patients regain their ability to participate in their favorite activities, pain-free.

 This therapy has also proved to be beneficial for patients with other types of soft or connective tissue injuries like those that occur in the rotator cuff.
-Dr. Johnson uses SVF therapy to treat a wide range of conditions in his clinic beyond tissue injuries, such as painful neuropathy, spinal cord injuries and lung disorders such as COPD.
-See our web pages regarding these illnesses Stem Cell Therapy for Peripheral Neuropathy, Stem Cell Therapy for Spinal Cord Injuries, Stem Cell Therapy for COPD,
+Dr. Johnson uses SVF therapy to treat a wide range of conditions in his clinic beyond tissue injuries, such as painful neuropathy, spinal cord injuries, and lung disorders such as COPD.

 Cost of Stem Cell Treatments